alexandramunoz/Yelp/README.md

 ## Notes

-I am working on implementing a map view of the restaurant results but I am having difficulty in figuring out how to make placemarker for the locations.
+I am working on implementing a map view of the restaurant results but I am having difficulty in figuring out how to make annotations.
 I also tried to implement a details page but the var business comes through as nil every time I try to select the cell and load the information that should be displayed for the details view controller.

 ## License